TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/TypoScriptSyntax/Syntax/TypoScriptSyntax.rst

 Conditions: Lines starting with "["
 -----------------------------------

-Conditions break the parsing of TypoScript in order to evaluate the content of the condition line.
-If the evaluation returns true, parsing continues, otherwise the following TypoScript is ignored until the next condition is found, at which point a new evaluation takes place.
+Conditions break the parsing of `TypoScript`:pn: in order to evaluate the content of the condition line.
+If the evaluation returns true, parsing continues, otherwise the following `TypoScript`:pn: is ignored until the next condition is found, at which point a new evaluation takes place.
 The next section in this document describes conditions in more details.